The AI Video Landscape — 2026

 Veo 3.1 — Google DeepMind

-Best for: Photorealism, 4K native output, integrated workflows
+Best for: Photorealism, 4K native output, integrated workflows, broadest free access

 - Audio: Native synchronized audio